 These research paper topic ideas range from the political to the cultural and from the current world to the future.
 Covering everything from cell phone usage to immigration to space exploration, there is plenty for teens to research and explore—and plenty of opportunities for them to become better informed and more skilled in communicating their positions.

-35 Good Research Paper Topics to Prepare High School Students
+35 Good Research Topics for High School Students

 - Should it be illegal to use a cell phone while driving?